 XIX.
 Participation

-1. Coaches are expected to give each player equal playing time.
-If issues come up in which a coach is unfairly/intentionally limiting playing time of some players, then the athletic director will meet with the coach to resolve the issues.
+1. Coaches are expected to give players equal playing time.
+If issues arise in which a coach is limiting playing time of some players, the athletic director will meet with the coach to resolve any issues.

 XX.
 Penalties